 This type of denture is a removable appliance held in place by gripping the remaining healthy teeth, usually with metal clasps or wires.
 Often called a "partial," this type of denture is often used when only some of the teeth are missing.

 A partial denture allows all missing teeth in the same arch (either the upper or the lower) to be replaced with one appliance.
 A partial denture is inherently much more stable and therefore more comfortable than a complete denture.
 There are many factors that help us to determine if you are a candidate for tooth replacement with a partial denture.
 Among these factors, the health of the gums and the shape of the anchor teeth are most important.

 The metal clasps are usually visible and sometimes affect the beauty of your smile.
 There are options available such as tooth-colored clasps if your dentist feels that will work for you.

 Partial dentures can be designed to allow for the future loss of teeth that may not be as healthy as the rest.
-Alternatives to partial dentures include bridges, implants, and occasionally, full dentures.
+Alternatives to partial dentures include dental bridges, dental implants, and occasionally, full dentures.